molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Processing Bonds
 ^^^^^^^^^^^^^^^^

-Class `Chem.Bond`_ is a subclass of `Chem.AtomContainer`_ and therein defined methods/properties are thus also available for accessing and processing the two `Chem.Atom`_ objects referenced by each `Chem.Bond`_ instance:
+`Chem.Bond`_ is a subclass of `Chem.AtomContainer`_ and methods/properties of the latter can thus be used to access the two bonded `Chem.Atom`_ objects in the same way as it was done for the parent `Chem.Molecule`_
+instance:

 .. code:: ipython3